Rick Carlisle Throws Tyrese Haliburton & Co. Under the Bus for Inexcusable Game 4 Loss in Indiana

 This time, it’s the Pacers who are on the receiving end of an epic comeback.
 With the thunderous support from the Gainbridge Fieldhouse, the home team led for nearly the entire second half.
 The Thunder only took the lead with 2:23 to play, finishing the game on a 12-1 run.
-Naturally, the coach would be unhappy to see his team unable to close out the game.
-That’s why Rick Carlisle’s post-match comments are eye-openers for all the players on the team, including the superstar, Tyrese Haliburton.
+And naturally, Rick Carlisle was livid with his team’s inability to close out the game.
+His post-match comments were an eye-opener for Tyrese Haliburton and Co.

-The Indiana Pacers missed all eight of their fourth quarter 3s.
-That’s the most missed 3s without a make in the fourth quarter by the Pacers all year, regular and postseason.
-But apart from the shorts falling in, the coach had a problem with the team’s rebounding ability.
+The primary reason for the Pacers’ collapse was: they missed all eight of their threes in the fourth quarter.
+To no one’s surprise, they have not missed this many threes all year, regular and postseason combined.
+Apart from their inability to score from beyond the three-point line, Carlisle also noticed a problem with the Pacers’ rebounding tonight.
 “Yeah, we got stagnant.
 Their second shots were a big problem.
 When you’re unable to rebound, it’s hard to continue to play with pace and tempo.”

-In a 7-point Thunder win, the turnovers were even at 16.
-But the Thunder beat the Pacers 12-7 on offensive rebounds, including 4-1 in the fourth quarter.
-Rick Carlisle continued, “I haven’t looked at the at the end of the game yet, so I don’t have the blow-by-blow for you.
+To substantiate Carlisle’s comments, the Thunder outrebounded the Pacers 12-7, including 4-1 in the fourth quarter alone.
+The Indiana HC praised the Thunder for the fight they showed against the Pacers.
+“I haven’t looked at the at the end of the game yet, so I don’t have the blow-by-blow for you.
 But give them credit.
-You know, they kept attacking, kept attacking, and their defense was great down the stretch.”
-At one point, the Indiana Pacers took their first double-digit lead of the NBA Finals with 2:08 left in the third quarter of Game 4.
+You know, they kept attacking, kept attacking, and their defense was great down the stretch,” the Indiana coach said.
+Although it didn’t matter in the end, the Pacers did take their first double-digit lead in the Finals with just 2:08 minutes left in the third quarter.
+This raises further eyebrows about the nature of their collapse.

 ADVERTISEMENT